Grand National sets record for UK online sports betting | Business

 Grand National sets record for UK online sports betting

+Neither company gave specific figures but over 100 million pounds ($137.43 million) is estimated to have been bet on the race overall.
+LUCKY BET

-The event typically draws in bets from around 13 million people, roughly a third of adults in the UK, each year.
-A compelling storyline should encourage some of those occasional gamblers to take a closer interest in the sport.
+888, which is a pure online player, said that for 888Sport, the event was the "biggest race we have ever had, with three times the bets taken in 2019 from twice as many customers".
+The race typically draws in bets from around 13 million people, roughly a third of adults in the UK, each year.

-"The problem is that if we have a bad result we don't see the money coming back as for many it is their one bet of the year.
-This year was good and we did well considering we saw the first ever female winner," a William Hill spokesman said.
-The expertise in online gambling and sports betting that the bookmakers have in Britain, which is amongst the first major countries to regulate the market, has attracted American suitors as the United States opens up to sports betting.
+888 said the seven-figure pay-out on Minella Times was the biggest single selection pay-out on its new Sports platform, adding that Minella Times was the third most popular selection in the race.
+"One lucky customer had a treble of Minella Times, Thyme Hill, and Happygolucky throughout the Aintree festival - turning £6.50 into over £1,000 at odds of 157/1," the company said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)